daattali/beautiful-jekyll/_posts/2021-10-14-ansi-color-handling-characters-with-tanzu-cli-on-windows.md

 ![](/img/2021-10-14_10h14_42.png)

-You don't to restart your machine, just launch as new powershell window for instance and you should now get colors instead of ANSI coloring characters.
+You don't need to restart your machine, just launch a new powershell window for instance and you should now get colors instead of ANSI coloring characters.

 > ![](/img/2021-10-14_10h14_23.png)